 '''

 <<first_name>> <<middle_name>> <<last_name>> <<suffix>>

 <<address_1>>

 <<address_2>>

 <<city>>, <<state_province>> <<postal_code>>

-<<country >>
+<<country>>

 '''

-Dear <<first_name>> <<middle_name>> <<last_name>> <<suffix>>,
+Dear <<first name>> <<middle name>> <<last name>> <<suffix>>,

-We are writing to inform you of a security incident that may have involved some of your information.
-This notice explains the incident, measures we have taken, and some steps you can take in response.
+Invenergy has learned of a data security incident involving some of its computer systems.
+Some of your information may have been involved.
+As such, we are writing to notify you of the incident, note the measures we have taken to date, and provide you with some steps you are encouraged to take to ensure your personal information is secure.

-On December 9, 2020, we concluded our investigation of a security incident involving unauthorized access to some of our computer systems.
-Upon discovering this incident, we immediately secured the systems and launched an investigation with the assistance of an outside IT security firm.
-Through this investigation, we determined that the unauthorized access occurred on September 7, 2020.
+Upon identifying the incident, Invenergy immediately secured the systems involved and commenced an investigation with the assistance of a cybersecurity forensics firm.
+Through the investigation, we determined that an unauthorized party may have accessed certain Invenergy computer systems between April 21, 2021 and May 17, 2021.
+On June 11, 2021, we determined that the files stored on those computer systems may have included your financial account number and/or Social Security number.

-As part of our investigation, we conducted a comprehensive review of the data that could potentially have been accessed by the unauthorized party.
-Through this review, we determined that the unauthorized party may have accessed files on our systems that contain your <<b2b_text_1(DataElements)>>.

-To date, we have no evidence of any misuse of information maintained on our computer systems.
-However, out of an abundance of caution, we want to let you know this happened and assure you that we take this very seriously.
-We encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
-If you see charges or activity you did not authorize, please contact your financial institution immediately.
-As a precaution, we have secured the services of Kroll to provide you with complimentary identity monitoring for a period of one year.
-Your identity monitoring services include Credit Monitoring, Fraud Consultation, \$1 Million Identity Fraud Loss Reimbursement, and Identity Theft Restoration.
-For more information about Kroll's identity monitoring, including instructions on how to activate your complimentary one-year membership, please visit the below website:
+As such, and out of an abundance of caution, we are notifying you of this incident.
+We encourage you to remain vigilant by regularly reviewing the credit reports and financial account statements you receive for any unauthorized activity.
+If you see charges or activity you did not authorize, please contact the relevant provider immediately.

+As a precaution, Invenergy has arranged for Kroll, a global credit and risk management firm, to provide you with identity monitoring services, including Credit Monitoring, Fraud Consultation, and Identity Theft Restoration, at no cost to you.
+For more information on Kroll Identity Monitoring, including instructions on how to activate your complimentary two-year membership, please visit the below website:
-Visit https://enroll.idheadquarters.com to activate and take advantage of your identity monitoring services.

-You have until April 8, 2021 to activate your identity monitoring services.
+Visit https://enroll.krollmonitoring.com to activate and take advantage of your identity monitoring services.
+You have until September 14, 2021 to activate your identity monitoring services.

-Membership Number: << Member ID>>
+Membership Number: <<subscriber number>>

-We regret any inconvenience or concern this incident may cause you.
-St. Norbert College is committed to protecting the confidentiality and security of personal information we receive and maintain.
-To help prevent a similar incident from occurring in the future, we are implementing additional technical security measures and increasing cybersecurity training.
-If you have any questions, please call our dedicated call center at 1-855-492-0587, Monday through Friday, from 8:00 a.m. to 5:30 p.m.
-Central Time.
+To help prevent a similar incident from occurring in the future, we have implemented additional measures to enhance the security of our network.
+If you have any questions, please call our dedicated call center at (855) 731-3070 Monday through Friday from 8:00 am to 5:30 pm Central Time, excluding major US holidays.